mnsv73/brain-tumour-segmentation/README.md

 #### Two-pathway CNN
 ![Screenshot (116)](https://user-images.githubusercontent.com/64637263/82737775-0af59580-9d51-11ea-9391-fada21a6954f.png)

 This CNN takes a patch of dimension 33x33x4 from the input and sends it to two pathways: one focuses on details on the region around middle pixel  while the other focuses where the patch is located in the brain.
 The output of the CNN is the label of the central pixel, one hot encoded.
+This whole architecture is depicted as a green box in the subsequent CNN architectures.
 #### Input Cascade CNN
 ![Screenshot (118)](https://user-images.githubusercontent.com/64637263/82737976-29a85c00-9d52-11ea-9787-399806cf1aaa.png)

 CNNs often predict each label too far from each other.
-To prevent this, the above architecture feeds the output of the first Two-way Path CNN as an additional input directly into the second Two-way Path CNN as shown in the figure.
+To prevent this, the above architecture feeds the output of the first Two-pathway CNN as an additional input directly into the second Two-pathway CNN as shown in the figure.
 This whole architecture is referred to as Input Cascade CNN.

 #### Local Cascade CNN
 ![Screenshot (119)](https://user-images.githubusercontent.com/64637263/82738078-d2ef5200-9d52-11ea-99a9-b8db388fac46.png)